ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/matrix/1-foundations.md

 and all of its instructions.

-At the top of your project, create file `CMakeLists.txt` and add the following content to it with your text editor:
+At the top of your project, create file `CMakeLists.txt` and add the following content to it, using your text editor:

 ```TXT
 cmake_minimum_required(VERSION 3.5)